Do Cane Corso Shed?

 How Do I Make My Cane Corso Bigger?

 Seizures are common in Cane Corso, particularly idiopathic epilepsy, a condition in which the reason for the seizure is unclear.
 A veterinarian can identify idiopathic epilepsy, which you can cure with medicines.
-In addition, regular veterinarian care can aid in preventing and treating a variety of health issues, ranging from dental disease to cancer.
+In addition, regular veterinarian care can aid in preventing and treating various health issues, ranging from dental disease to cancer.
 On the other hand, treatments and surgery can easily cost thousands, placing many pet parents in a financial bind.
 Only 19.44% of dog owners indicated they could afford a $5,000 veterinarian bill when polled, highlighting the need for pet insurance.

 How Many Times Can You Breed a Cane Corso?

 You can breed a cane Corso 2 – to 3 times.
-Once every two days, let the Cane Corso mate each other.
+Once every two days, let the Cane Corso mate with each other.
 You will observe that they will act crazy in unknown locations.
 Male dogs are more frightened in unexplored areas than female dogs.

 Request that both dogs have complete pre-breeding physicals from your veterinarian.
 Cane Corso is a hardy dog, but they are still susceptible to hereditary diseases like hip dysplasia, so both dogs must have their hips checked before breeding.
-The veterinarian will screen for infectious diseases like brucellosis before breeding and rule out any ailments.
+The veterinarian will screen for infectious diseases like brucellosis before breeding and rule out ailments.
 Also, keep an eye out for indications of estrus in the female.

 What Should a Cane Corso Look Like?